• Skip to main content

 basil pesto ingredients

-2. Put basil leaves, nuts of your choice and salt into food processor.
+2. Put basil leaves, nuts of your choice and salt into a food processor.
 Blend it until finely chopped.

 3. Add grated Parmesan and crushed garlic.
 Whiz it until combined.